 Recovery from Mental Illness and/or Substance Use Challenges Is Possible

 Recovery is a life-long journey, not a destination.
 Recovery is a process, not a cure.
 Recovery is indeed possible.
+There are many treatment options out there to help you, such as medication, therapy and even marijuana, which has been shown to help those suffering, particularly with anxiety.
+Read more about marijuana treatment options at purple lotus, and if this doesn’t work for you, there are other routes to explore.
 Peers can help you create a plan of action in case you begin to lose control of your mental health.
 We can help you to communicate to your support group (family, friends, co-workers and health care providers) the type of help you need to regain control.

 SAMHSA’s Working Definition of Recovery